TacoGuy21/Fake-Dox-Prank/README.md

 I can't fix this.

 # 👉 Setup 👈
-You must add a tiny bit of code yourslelf to send this page's data to your database.
+You must add a tiny bit of code yourself to send this page's data to your database.

 # 🤩 Important 🤩